S-Solomon/responsivenavbar/README.md

-# responsivenavbar
+# Responsivenavbar

-Using scss to build a responsive navbar
+Using scss to build a fully responsive navbar

 Website published at https://s-solomon.github.io/responsivenavbar/